Aminocd/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
 id | The ID of the offer
-offer-receiver-id | The ID of the user that made the offer offer-receiver-username | The username of the user that made the offer offer-sender-id | The ID of the user that received the offer offer-sender-username | The username of the user that received the offer previous-offer-id | The ID of the offer that is being counter-offered.
+offer-receiver-id | The ID of the user that received the offer offer-receiver-username | The username of the user that received the offer offer-receiver-avatar-url | The URL of the avatar of the user that received the offer offer-sender-id | The ID of the user that made the offer offer-sender-username | The username of the user that made the offer offer-sender-avatar-url | The URL of the avatar of the user that made the offer previous-offer-id | The ID of the offer that is being counter-offered.
 If the first offer of an offer-chain, the value will be 0 offer-type | 0 is the offer that starts an offer chain, 1 is a counter-offer, 2 is an offer rejection, and 3 is an offer acceptance active | Whether the offer is still active and can be countered or accepted/rejected